jaeyonggy/Studies/README.md

 • Timeseries.nb.html :  An R Notebook that contains all the assignments done for the Time Series Analysis class.

 • datamining_notebook.nb.html :  An R Notebook that contains all the models that were studied during the Datamining class.
 This includes most of known regression and classification models as well as some deep learning models.

+• HW1.html :  An R Notebook made as a project for time series prediction